fmcoastal/event-core-test/README.md

                  void  (*description)(void);
          };

-        tm_dummy can be used as a template for building out your fuctionality,  Feel free to modify the main() function as you need for your testing.
+        ** tm_dummy can be used as a template for building out your fuctionality,  Feel free to modify the  main() function as you need for your testing.

+      To add your own test code, modify main.c.
+Add your "test_mode_struct" the "setup_test_functions()" and "usage()" functions.
+Use the next test number available.

 To Get Help Output:

          root@localhost:/home/fsmith/dpdk_test_app# ./build/test_app

   Example:
      myapp -c 0x0f -- -t 3